 Full-Time/Part-Time Status: The graduate certificate must be completed on a part-time basis presently.

-Ranking: Tyler School of Art has been ranked as one of the top 10 art schools in the country by U.S. News & World Report, Graduate School edition.
+Ranking: Tyler School of Art and Architecture has been ranked as one of the top 10 art schools in the country by U.S. News & World Report, Graduate School edition.

-Accreditation: The Tyler School of Art is accredited by the National Association of Schools of Art and Design.
+Accreditation: The Tyler School of Art and Architecture is accredited by the National Association of Schools of Art and Design.

 Job Prospects: The certificate program is primarily dedicated to producing well-trained community arts organizers and educators.